chetter-14/huffman-compression-algorithm/README.md

 	- Important note, at first we write a frequency table into the compressed file in order to be able to read the file content the next time (maybe we just want to decompress a file and in such a situation we don't have any encoding maps, trees, etc. So here we use the frequency table in a file header).
-5. (Optional one) Reading the compressed file:
+5. (Optional one) Decompressing the compressed file:
 	- Read a frequency table from the file header.
 	- Build an encoding map from the frequency table (steps 2-3).
 	- Using the encoding map read data from the compressed file and write corresponding characters to the result file (decompressed one).